mrseanryan/athena-cli/src/python/README.md

 - that they look OK
 - they have data for the previous month (NOT usually this month, since that would be a partial month).

-tip: if you use git to push to a branch, then in `gitlab` you can see a diff of the charts before/after.
+tip: if you use git to push to a branch, then in `github` you can see a diff of the charts before/after.